firolightfog/Yolow/README.md

 This is a clock modification module.
 Each knob sets the division of the clock signal (see CLK).
 The output is the XOR (exclusive OR) signal of the modified clocks.
 The concept is similar to JWM's 1Pattern but the tXOr inputs allow dynamic modification of the knobs. *(The module panel is subject to re-design.)*

 ### 9lives
+First of all you obviously need a clock (CLK).
+The module can be used as

+- a buffer: CLK signal is sent unchanged to THR (through).
+- a simple clock divider: CLK input is multiplied by the MUL knob and sent to the relevant output (see MUL at the bottom).
+- a fix voltage provider: CVY return the CV of yellow slider of the currently selected block (CVW is the white slider, CVG is the green slider)
+- a complex clock modifier: LIFE returns the clock signal multipled by the yellow slider value.
+Please note that the white slider acts as a probabilty setting and may force the clock to be quiet.
+The green slider serves as a multiplcation probability by forcing a single pulse or a multiplied rhythm.
+- a super complex clock modifier: a 0V-10V CV (see JUMP) allows you to dynamically select one of the blocks.
+Hence the yellow, white, green parameters are changing accordingly.
+- a 16-step sequencer: a 0V-10V CV (see JUMP) allows you to dynamically select one of the blocks.
+Hence the CVY, CVW, CVG outputs will provide a changing stepped CV.

+Some keyboard shortcuts are enabled to select blocks and randomize parameters.

+The concept of the module is based on Sha#Bang!
+Modules Stochastic Sequencer Grid but the implementation is greatly simplified (clock, layout, operation).

 -----